turingschool/lesson_plans/ruby_03-professional_rails_applications/rales_engine.md

 **1. Test-Driven Development**

-* 4: Project demonstrates high test coverage (>90%), tests at the feature and unit levels, and does not rely on external * services.
+* 4: Project demonstrates high test coverage (>90%) and tests at the controller and unit levels.
-* 3: Project demonstrates high test coverage (>80%), tests at feature and unit levels, but relies on external services
+* 3: Project demonstrates high test coverage (>80%) and tests at the controller and unit levels.
-* 2: Project demonstrates high test coverage (>70%), but does not adequately balance feature and unit tests
+* 2: Project demonstrates high test coverage (>70%) but does not adequately balance controller and unit tests.
-* 1: Project does not have 70% test coverage
+* 1: Project does not have 70% test coverage.

 **2. Code Quality**